yahoohung/dnm-clock/README.md

 If any of these tasks take too long (e.g., a complex render or a heavy calculation), the **Event Loop blocks**. `setInterval` and `requestAnimationFrame` are delayed.
 This results in visual stutter, time drift, and "janky" broadcast graphics.

-## 🚀 The Solution: "Mission Clock" Architecture
+## 🚀 The Solution: "DNM Clock" Architecture

 This Proof of Concept implements a **Dual-Thread Architecture**: